Where to Start Decluttering a Bedroom

 Always do these 3 steps before you begin decluttering an area in your home.

 - Remove the Trash – Arm yourself with a trash bag and walk your room.
 Gather up anything that can be thrown away.
 Empty food bags, napkins, tissues, paper, etc. Take the trash immediately to your trash can.

 - Remove the Recyclables – Arm yourself with another bag and gather up any bottles, soda cans, papers, etc. Take what you have to your recycling bin.

-Please do not overthink these steps, they are meant to be easy.
+Please do not overthink these steps, they are meant to be easy so you can declutter your kitchen counters without freaking out.
 Use them to get a quick win and let that motivation drive you as you work through the clutter.

 Step #2.
 Surface Clutter

 When you walk into a room usually whatever is lying out hits us with a negative feeling.
 This is just what we do not want to happen.
 We want to love our rooms and enjoy being in them.
 That means any clutter that is lying out should be one of the first areas you work on when decluttering a bedroom.

 Since you have already done the 3 core steps what you have lying out should be a fraction of what you started with and that is good news.
 Take some time now to sort through what is left.

 Clothes – if you find any dirty clothes put them into your laundry basket.
 If you find any clean clothes put them in the dresser or your closet.

 Shoes – gather up any shoes you find and put them into your closet.